-Sign-up is quick and easy, and we offer a 30-day free trial, so you can make the most of our test management platform.
+Sign-up is quick and easy, and we offer a 3-month free trial, so you can make the most of our test management platform.

 Use dynamic testing templates to improve quality and enhance user experience, all from one single location.